 The sound of the Spanish J doesn’t exist in lots of languages, included English.
-That’s why some people find the letter J one of the most difficult letters to pronounce like a Spanish native.
+That’s why (apart from the obvious trilled R) some people find the letter J one of the most difficult letters to pronounce like a Spanish native.
+I remember my Finnish friend Henna trying to pronounce «abajo» in our kitchen, while having a snack.
+For a few weeks, whenever we met, she tried to get this «jjjj» out of her mouth without any success.
+It was very funny.
+Eventually, she gave up.
 However, not all Spaniards pronounce it in the same way and with the same intensity so, if you are one of those people who have trouble producing the typical sound of the letter J, don’t worry because I have good news for you.

 The letter J sounds like the HARD G in Spanish.
 The sound is similar to the English H but raspier.
 You can produce the sound anywhere in between numbers 8 and 9 on the image below.
 When you produce it in #8, the sound will be rapier than if you produce it in #9.